MI7J/mangos/sql/additions/readme.txt

     cp 95 - ACHIEVEMENT_FLAG_HIDDEN implement (from Wowka321)
     cp 96 - Removed wrong flag used in dbc for spell 27827.
 Patch provided by Insider cp 97 - Fixed spell 31850 and ranks.
-Patch provided by n0n4m3
+Patch provided by n0n4m3 cp 98 - Fixed exploit with spell 53563.
+Patch provided by johonson